stefanwalther/deploy-docker-swarm/README.md

 - Using rancher to deploy to DigitalOcean
 - Deployment to AWS using Vagrant only

-_Note:_ Scenarios not being linked to a solution are not started/finished, yet.
+_Note:_ Scenarios not being linked to a solution are not started, finished, or just do not work, yet.

 ## Install